graviton-browser/graviton-browser/website/source/introduction.rst

 Introduction
 ************

-We would like a competitor to the web browser for JVM application distribution and deployment, to act as an alternative to the now deprecated Java Web Start, applets, and javapackager style bundled distribution.
+We would like a competitor to the web browser for JVM application distribution and deployment.
+This would be an alternative to applets, the now deprecated Java Web Start and javapackager style bundled distribution.

 Initial target markets: